 I love any game with a set of house rules.
 After your preschoolers get used to playing the traditional way, you can add your own house rules.
 Here are some ideas for consideration.

 - Allow players to move any game piece in an effort to get a duckling, rather that moving just their own piece.

 - Enforce that players must make a quacking noise any time a duckling is captured and returned to its mother.

 - Use a set of 1-6 number flashcards to work more on number identification.

 - Print a second set of the scorecard and work to capture 20 ducklings.

 What house rules would you add to this game?

-These are all free printables for spring.
+These are all free printables for spring and awesome learning activities for kids.
 Just click the images to get your own copies.